nextstrain/docs.nextstrain.org/src/tutorials/narratives-how-to-write.rst

   # [Monkeypox](https://nextstrain.org/monkeypox/hmpxv1?d=tree&p=full&c=region)

-  We've now changed the view from the map to the phylogenic tree.
+  We've now changed the view from the map to the phylogenetic tree.
   This was achieved by changing the dataset URL to indicate that the display panel should change from the map to the tree.